 As the Deputy Governor of Jakarta (2017 – 2018) and later the Minister of Tourism and Creative Economy (2020 – current), Sandiaga's journey in embracing the core pillars of his economics—maintaining price stability and creating jobs—is an inspiring tale of collaboration.

-As Minister of Tourism and Creative Economy, Sandiaga demonstrated his commitment to public-private sector partnerships by inviting business leaders, creative minds, and those in the tourism industry to work together to create new value.
+As the Minister of Tourism and Creative Economy, Sandiaga demonstrated his commitment to public-private sector partnerships by inviting business leaders, creative minds, and those in the tourism industry to work together to create new value.
 By building an inclusive and innovative ecosystem, Sandiaga Uno elevated Indonesia's creative economy and tourism industry to new heights.

 Through the OK OCE program, Sandiaga opened doors for small traders and entrepreneurs to access a broader market.
 This step not only created new job opportunities but also paved the way for creativity and innovation to flourish in the SME sector.